 - Inverted for Agatha Christie's book, And Then There Were None.
 The murderer killed his victims from the ones he considered most innocent to the one he considered least innocent, so that the ones he considered the most guilty would suffer from anxiety and shock, while the slightly less guilty get a quick death.

-- Subverted by Simon R. Green in Beyond the Blue Moon.
-Contrary to popular belief, the Walking Man couldn't care less about minor vices.
+- Forest Kingdom: Subverted by the Walking Man in book 4 (Beyond the Blue Moon) — contrary to popular belief, he couldn't care less about minor vices.
 He reserves punishment for real monsters — like a pedophile/child-murderer/necromancer, who gets beaten into a barely recognizable corpse... bare-handed.

 Ivanova: Who am I?
 I am Susan Ivanova.
 Commander.
 Daughter of Andrei and Sophie Ivanov.
 I am the right hand of vengeance, and the boot that is going to kick your sorry ass all the way back to Earth, sweetheart!
 I am Death Incarnate, and the last living thing that you are ever going to see.
 God sent me.

 - Ivanova references this when she encounters hybrid shadow-human ships:

 - Sebastian the Inquisitor claims to have once believed himself to be such, pursuing a murderous course of action while believing himself to be The Chosen One.
 The Vorlons abducted him and taught him the error of his ways.
 His punishment is to spend the rest of his very long life only being allowed to torture and kill people by way of testing their worthiness.
 He hopes they will allow him to die one day.